Stu-Ray/HEX/README.md

-# exACT: Expression-Aware Adaptive Compilation in Databases
+# ExACT: Expression-Aware Adaptive Compilation in Databases
-**exACT** is an expression-aware adaptive hybrid Execution method for analytical databases.
+**ExACT** is an expression-aware adaptive hybrid Execution method for analytical databases.
 This is the official implementation of the paper "exACT: Expression-Aware Adaptive Compilation in Databases".

 ## Summary

 <img src="https://my-typora-image-host.oss-cn-hangzhou.aliyuncs.com//img/image-20241128164954638.png" alt="image-20241128164954638" style="zoom: 50%;" />

 Conventional database compilation execution mostly conduct optimization on the whole SQL query level.
-HEX, instead, applies a new strategy to deal with expression-level optimization.
+ExACT, instead, applies a new strategy to deal with expression-level optimization.

 The artical describes several compilation execution strategies to compete in decision accuracy and query-execution performance in the database for OLAP tasks.